edsu/inkdroid.org/_posts/2016-03-05-trash-study.md

 I noticed the no cell phones sign on my first visit, and after being discouraged from taking pictures I thought perhaps that was the reason.
-But I learned that the primary reason was that they are a potential hazard around flamable material.
+But I learned that the primary reason was that they are a potential hazard around flammable material.
 This made me reflect on how easy it is to jump to particular conclusions, and how important it is to being open to alternate and multiple interpretations of events.

 This was my first time doing an ethnographic field study in the small, and I was struck by how enjoyable it was to really pay close attention to things I might otherwise ignore.
 The conversations made me appreciate this important infrastructure work to reuse materials that are discarded.
 It made me wonder about the connection between corporations and governments.
-Why are some things better handled by business entities?
+What are the processes that are handled by businesses, and what are handled by the government?
+What is the division of labor, and how do they interact?
 What are the policy and legal implications?
 What does it mean for this infrastructure to be sustained by a publicly traded company?
+The processing plant seemed like a rich and unique site for exploring these questions.

 A couple few hour trips were barely enough to scratch the surface.
 A real study would involve contacting officials in MES and Covanta to get approval, and IRB approval.
 Ideally I would need to work in the facility, perhaps helping sort materials, and answering questions.
-One thing I wanted to do in this experiment was try to try [studying up].
+One thing I wanted to do in this experiment was to try [studying up].
 I think focusing on public/private infrastructure like recycling initiatives that are deeply connected to energy systems provided a way to do that.

 ---